apache/trafficserver/doc/admin-guide/plugins/traffic_dump.en.rst

 * ``Traffic Dump`` is a global plugin and is configured via :file:`plugin.config`.
    .. option:: --logdir <path_to_dump>

-   (`required`, default:empty/unused) - specifies the directory for writing all dump files.
+   (`required`) - specifies the directory for writing all dump files.
 If path is relative, it is relative to the Traffic Server directory.
 The plugin will use first three characters of client ip to create subdirs in an attempt to spread dumps evenly and avoid too many files in a single directory.

    .. option:: --sample <N>

-   (`optional`, default:1000) - specifies the sampling ratio N. Traffic Dump will capture every one out of N sessions.
+   (`required`) - specifies the sampling ratio N. Traffic Dump will capture every one out of N sessions.
 This ratio can also be changed via traffic_ctl without restarting ATS.

+   .. option:: --limit <N>

+   (`required`) - specifies the max disk usage N bytes(approximate).
+Traffic Dump will stop capturing new sessions once disk usage exceeds this limit.

 * ``traffic_ctl`` command.
    ``traffic_ctl plugin msg traffic_dump.sample N`` - changes the sampling ratio N as mentioned above.
+   ``traffic_ctl plugin msg traffic_dump.reset`` - resets the disk usage counter.
+   ``traffic_ctl plugin msg traffic_dump.limit N`` - changes the max disk usage.

 Replay Format
 =============